jacobmorrier/fast-er/docs/source/index.rst

 - Achieves speeds over 35 times **faster** than the leading CPU-powered software implementation
 - Enhances the **scalability** of record linkage and deduplication for moderate to large datasets

-What are Record Linkage and Deduplication?
+What Are Record Linkage and Deduplication?
 ------------------------------------------

 Imagine you have two datasets like those illustrated below: